Undergraduate Course: Educational Studies 1b: Teaching, learning and the Curriculum for Excellence (EDUA08100)

 |Additional Class Delivery Information

-All students attend 2 lectures per week and one workshop, with 4 directed activities spread throughout the course.
+All students attend 2 lectures per week and one workshop, with 4 practical activities spread throughout the course.

 Students on teacher education programmes will be allocated to a school in which to complete the activities.
 These will be carried out on 4 half-day school (or similar setting) visits spread across the course.

-Students who are not studying on teacher education programmes will require to organise similar activities independently.
+Students who are not studying on teacher education programmes will require to organise these activities independently.
 This should be discussed with the course organiser before enrolling on the course.